 How hot they are relative to the records we sell is a much more difficult question to answer, and can really only be answered by pitting our copy against yours, head to head.
 Needless to say, we welcome the challenge!

-This letter from a good customer discusses some of the work that goes into doing a serious shootout.
 There are many more entries in our Conducting Your Own Shootouts series which can help you find the Hot Stampers hiding in your own collection.